georapbox/js-utils/src/is/isEmpty/README.md

 > Checks if `value` is empty.

-> Arrays, strings, or arguments objects with a length of 0 and plain objects with both own enumerable and inherited from prototypes properties are considered "empty".
+> Arrays, strings, or arguments objects with a length of 0 and plain objects containing no own enumerable or inherited from prototypes properties are considered "empty".

 - `value {*}`